Welcome to Harmony Farms! My name is Novi, and since I am the "Head of the Herd", I get to introduce you to all my friends.

 Meet Double Trouble otherwise known as DUB!

 Boy, whoever named her got it right!
 She really is trouble.
-Now I know she is very pretty, flashy, and a youngster, but she has really stirred up the pasture.
-She kind of likes me better than the others, most of the time.
+Now I know she is very pretty, flashy, and knows all the right moves, but she really stirs up the pasture.
+She is kind of my girlfriend, but don't tell the others.
+She misses me when I am out of the pasture, so I guess she loves me!
 But when she is not feeling friendly, WATCH OUT!
 She even pushes me around!
 And I am the HEAD OF THE HERD!
 She keeps reminding me that there is also an ALPHA MARE and that she is it.
 Little pushy if you ask me!
 Anyway, she loves her job here at Harmony Farms and all the riders love her.
-Duke thinks she is something else and acts pretty stupid around her most of the time!
-Kids, can you ever figure them out

 Born: July 4, 1995

 Breed: Appaloosa/Quarter Horse (with a little Arab from Grandma)

 Arrived: July 2011

 I called him my Big Old Goofy Guy and frequently said his name should have been, “Whatever!” because nothing phased this guy.
 He came to Harmony Farms in 2011 for his semi-retirement.
 I knew right away that he was a treasure.